 Rooms offer spectacular views of the downtown core.
 Our particular unit was right on the corner of N State St. and E Washington St. The only drawback that exists on this side of the hotel is that the L train is located mere seconds away and it runs often, so light sleepers might find it bothersome.

 PROS: ‘Pineapple People’ are extremely helpful and friendly.
 Rooms are clean and well-stocked.
 Free Wi-Fi is convenient and fast.
 The hotel is unique, very different from regular chains.
-Beds and sheets are comfortable.
+The beds and sheets are comfortable.
 Large and soft bath towels.
 Atwood (the attached restaurant) is convenient and the food is tasty.

 CONS: In all honesty, we couldn’t find many cons at this hotel.
 If hard-pressed to mention something, it would be that only basic cable is provided, there are no specialty channels.
 And the water pressure in the shower is good but there is no handheld nozzle for convenience (which, in all fairness, is absent at many hotels).